Why Native English Speakers Say "Have" When They Mean "Eat"

 Has a waiter ever asked you “What will you have to drink?”
 Or have you ever heard a native English speaker say something like “I had a sandwich for lunch”?

-“Eat” and “drink” focus on the act of putting food in your mouth
+“Eat” and “drink” focus on an action

-“Have” focuses on the overall experience
+“Have” focuses on an experience

 - We ate a nice lunch with some friends on Saturday.